|

 Consequently, AIT Practitioners and their clients, many who travel hundreds of miles for treatment, were frustrated by the FDA ban on the Audiokinetron at that time, because AIT is so effective of a treatment!

-A new piece of equipment was then developed that copied the banned Audiokinetron device, called he DAA: Digital Auditory Aerobics.
+A newer piece of equipment was then developed that copied the banned Audiokinetron device, called he DAA: Digital Auditory Aerobics.
 The DAA is an easier to operate and was designed to be safer version of the original Audiokinetron, with identical auditory output.

 Initial data collected in one Auditory Integration Training Center who uses both equipment (thus no bias) suggests that the number of people benefiting from DAA equipment is identical to the older Audiokinetron equipment, and that the number of people who report "extreme benefit" (on a scale of extreme to no benefit) is higher with the new equipment than the old Audiokinetron device.